 However the military successes have come at great cost.
 In the fight for Mosul alone between 970 and 1,260 civilians were killed and more than twice as many members of Iraq’s security forces lost their lives, al-Abadi told the AP Saturday.

-Despite territorial losses, IS continues to carry out insurgency-style attacks in Iraq.
+Despite territorial losses, IS continues to carry out attacks in Iraq.

 Thursday, an attack claimed by IS at a checkpoint and restaurant in southern Iraq left more than 80 killed and 93 wounded.

-Years of war have left more than 3 million people displaced.
+Years of war have displaced more than 3 million people.
 Cities, towns and villages retaken from IS lie in ruins and the forces made powerful by the arms and training that flooded Iraq to fight the extremists are now attempting to leverage that influence.